ShafayetRajit/16bitSingleCycleProcessor/README.md

 # 16bitSingleCycleProcessor

-A 16-bit single cycle processor is capable of performing simple arithmetic, logical, branching, and data transfer operations.
+A 16-bit single cycle processor capable of performing simple arithmetic, logical, branching, and data transfer operations.

 This was the course project of **Computer Architecture & Design (CSE332)** course.